3Qax/SwiftyGFX/README.md

 ### Rendering

-For each of above mentioned primitives you can generate array of tuplets of integer and integer.
+The _Drawable_ protocool guarantes that for each object you can generate array of tuplets of integer and integer by calling `.generatePointsForDrawing()`.
 This effectively is array of points (each having X and Y coordinate).
 They can be passed to the display library of your choice and therefore be displayed.

 ## Contributing